Home » Recipes » Method » Quick and Easy » Easy Salmon Sushi Bake (No Rolling Required)

 What temperature do you cook salmon in the oven?

-Can I use something other than salmon?
+Can I use something other than salmon in the sushi bake?

-I can’t find seaweed sheets, what else can I use?
+I can’t find seaweed sheets.
+What else can I use?

-You could use sriracha, another hot sauce, teriyaki sauce, sliced avocado or edamame beans.
-Think of what you’d get in your favourite sushi roll – chances are it will work here!
+You could use sriracha, another hot sauce, teriyaki sauce, sliced avocado, or edamame beans.
+Think of what you’d get in your favourite sushi roll – chances are it will work here.

-How long will the bake keep?
+How long can I store the sushi bake for?

 Print